 Technology in Transit

-This month’s learning technology is VideoScribe, an easy-to-use whiteboard style animation tool free for UBC students, faculty and staff!
+In the month of March, the learning technology is VideoScribe, an easy-to-use whiteboard style animation tool free for UBC students, faculty and staff!
 Our presenters are Nancy Zhang and Scarlet Kim, both teacher candidates at the TELL-3C Cohort.
 Click on the banner to learn more!

 This month’s learning technology is LiveBinders, a digital binder that allows you to compile all your digital resources into one place!
 Our presenter is Shirley Soo, a teacher candidate at the TELL-3C Cohort in the Elementary/Middle School Option.
 Click on the banner to learn more!